PredomSoft/NetCoreCMS/README.md

 # NetCoreCMS
-Open source CMS builded  in Net Core and Blazor
+Open source CMS built in .Net Core and Blazor